Hiwonder-docs/BusLinker/source/docs/1_BusLinker_V3.0_Servo_Debugging_Board_User_Manual.md

 <img src="..\_static\media\chapter\section_3\image_18.png" class="common_img" style="width:1200px;"/>

-Thresholds for each module can be adjusted and the actions that trigger protection or alarms can be selected according to requirements.
+Thresholds for each panel can be adjusted and the actions that trigger protection or alarms can be selected according to requirements.

 * **Voltage** — Under Voltage and Over Voltage threshold, range 0–254, unit 0.1 V.